-Quite unintentionally, this site became dedicated to the complex and eccentric Michelle Dockery.
+Quite unintentionally, this site became dedicated to the talented and surprising Michelle Dockery.
 My aim is to provide fresh material and perspective for her fans.

 In the 'Michelle Dockery Professional Archive' link below you will find the most complete collection of her screen performances on the internet.